10 Types Of Wood And Their Uses Around The Home

 Oak

 Oak is the most popular hardwood and is arguably one of the most versatile timbers.
 It’s attractive grain, durability and water resistance make it as suitable for a dining table as it is for decking.
 Although a lot more expensive than most softwoods, it’s still relatively cheap compared to some other hardwoods.
+It is also increasingly used with framing and beams for a real vintage effect according to building and property buying specialist, Ruban Selvanayagam.

 Pine